 Medical Payments (Med Pay) coverage in Nevada is another form of optional auto insurance.
 Med Pay covers injuries to you and your passengers regardless of who is at fault for an accident.
 It also covers you for injuries while you are a passenger in someone else's vehicle or if you are struck by a motor vehicle while you are pedestrian.

-Another advantage to Med Pay is that your health insurer (or Medicare) is not entitled to reimbursement (subrogation) from amounts you receive under your Med Pay policy.
+Another advantage to Med Pay is that your health insurer (or Medicare) is not entitled to subrogation in Nevada from amounts you receive under your Med Pay policy.
 As a result, Med Pay insurance is usually well worth the small additional premium.

 However, the maximum Med Pay coverage in Nevada is usually $10,000.
 Thus drivers who can afford the additional premium often maintain UM coverage in addition to Med Pay.